qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

           1. The 'Dangerous Action' text is displayed in red at the top of the bounding box. <br/>
           2. The bounding box filled in red is displayed. <br/>

-      - _After converting to the warning or danger stage, if violent behavior is restrained and not unrecognized, it is converted back to the safety stage._ <br/>
+      - _After converting to the warning or danger stage, if violent behavior is restrained and not recognized, it is converted back to the safety stage._ <br/>

     - _Through this, administrator can identify and contain violent situations early._ <br/><br/><br/>